Family-friendly travel on Kyushu "Onsen" Island

-Today, you will enjoy a second day of Nagasaki touring, covering north to south, including the Nagasaki Atomic Bomb Museum and the Nagasaki National Peace Memorial in the north, Dejima, a manmade island in Nagasaki harbor (in 1641) in central Nagasaki, and finally Ouratenshudo and Glover Garden in the south.
+Today, you will enjoy a second day of Nagasaki touring, covering north to south, including the Nagasaki Atomic Bomb Museum and the Nagasaki National Peace Memorial in the north, Dejima—a manmade island in Nagasaki Harbor since 1641—in central Nagasaki, and finally Ouratenshudo and Glover Garden in the south.

-Traditional Local dish “Shippoku Ryori” the mixed dish with Japanese, Chinese and European.
+Traditional Local dish “Shippoku Ryori” a mixed dish with Japanese, Chinese and European roots

-Suggesting Hotel: Garden Terrace Nagasaki Hotel & Resort in Nagasaki city, Ryotei Hanzuiryo in Unzen
+Suggested Hotel: Garden Terrace Nagasaki Hotel & Resort, Ryotei Hanzuiryo in Unzen

-Today you are head to Kumamoto prefecture via ferry (travel time: 30 min).
+Today you will head to Kumamoto Prefecture via ferry (Travel time: 30 min).

-Kumamoto prefecture is located in the center of Kyushu island.
+Kumamoto Prefecture is located in the center of Kyushu.
 Kumamoto is well known not only for the gentle giant, Mt.
 Aso, but also for the many hot spring resorts that surround it. ※ Please note that touring Mt.
 Aso will not be possible if there is dangerous volcanic activity taking place at the time.

-Next, you head to Yamaga city for the enjoyable experience of practicing the Bon-dance while wearing a yukata (summer kimono).
+Next, you head to Yamaga City for the enjoyable experience of practicing the Bon-dance while wearing a yukata (summer kimono).
 If you travel in August, you will have the privilege of seeing the “Yamaga Toro Matsuri” festival.
-Tonight you will stay in Kikuchi Onsen town.

 Suggested lunch: Kumamoto traditional local dishes